 PhD in Higher Education

 Please note that the research expertise of Centre staff focuses specifically on the field of higher education, i.e. university-level institutions, processes, policies and educational provision.
-We are unable to offer supervision on research topics relating to primary or secondary education, or to the training of schoolteachers.
+We are unable to offer supervision on research topics relating to primary or secondary education, or to the training of schoolteachers or teachers of English as a foreign language.

 If you are interested in applying for the PhD in Higher Education, we strongly recommend that you contact the Centre to discuss your plans before making a formal application.
 Applications are accepted throughout the year.